datacamp/courses-introduction-to-version-control-with-git/chapter4.md

 the destination branch name will be `HEAD`, because you will be merging into the current branch.)
 To resolve the conflict,
-you must edit the file to remove the markers and make whatever other changes are needed to reconcile the changes, then commit those changes.
+edit the file to remove the markers and make whatever other changes are needed to reconcile the changes, then commit those changes.